HL7/fhir-ipa/input/pagecontent/conformance.md

 ###### Missing Must-Support, and Optional data
  If the responder does not have data for an element with a minimum cardinality = 0 (including elements labeled Must Support), the data element SHALL be omitted from the resource.

-Note: an IPS creator may have no data to be included in the IPS either because there are no data, or because data available are not pertinent with the scope of the IPS.
+Note: an IPA responder may have no data to be included either because there are no data, or because data available are not pertinent.

 ###### Missing Must-Support, and Required data
-If an IPS creator does not have data to be included in the IPS, the reason for the absence has to be specified as follows:
+If an IPA responder does not have data to be included, the reason for the absence has to be specified as follows:

 1. For non-coded data elements, use the [DataAbsentReason Extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html) in the data type.
 2. For coded data elements: